UMBC-CMSC447-Spring2017-Team5/college-JUMP/README.md

 The website is available at a [demo location][].

+## First Setup

+Upon starting the website for the first time, visit its index page.
+After doing so, a `SETUP_KEY` will be printed in the log of the server.
+Copy this key, and visit `/setup?key=<copied key>`.
+Enter the details of your desired admin user, and press submit.
+Upon success, you will be directed back to the index, where you will have been logged in automatically as this user.

 ## Developer's Guide

 The College JUMP website is written using Python3 and the Flask web framework.